pimcore/pimcore/docs/Development_Documentation/09_Development_Tools_and_Details/31_Extending_the_Pimcore_User.md

 In this example the user "jondoe" was selected.

-In the `Settings` -> `Users` panel this relation is portrayed in the third tab of each user which is called `This user is referenced in the following objects:`
+In the *Settings* > *Users* panel this relation is portrayed in the third tab of each user which is called `This user is referenced in the following objects:`

 ![User Object Relations](../img/object-user3.png)